-Commissions and custom pieces are available primarily through professional liaisons such as interior designers, art advisors, or corporate staff who are commissioning art for a business, hospitality or nonprofit space.
+Commissions and custom pieces are available primarily through professional liaisons such as interior designers, art advisors, or corporate art buyers who are commissioning art for a business, hospitality or nonprofit space.
 A select number of slots are reserved each quarter for direct commissions.
 Please read through this basic FAQ, and get in touch if you’d like to move forward.
-Currently, I am accepting commissions for June 2021 kick-off.

 Details may vary slightly, depending on the client’s unique needs.
 But this is the basic project framework that you can expect.